-The Chief of Special Operations is responsible for ensuring that all members who carry TASER devices have received initial and annual proficiency training.
+The Training Sergeant is responsible for ensuring that all members who carry TASER devices have received initial and are recertified on a yearly basis.
 Periodic audits should be used for verification.

 Application of TASER devices during training could result in injury to personnel and should not be mandatory for certification.